oroinc/documentation/book/search.rst

 ~~~~~~~~~~~~~~

 You can query the search index remotely in two different ways: send simple
-queries which query all fields of all entities or use a powerful query language
+queries which query all fields of all entities, or use a powerful query language
 to describe more precise search queries.

 Both APIs return a data object with three attributes:

 ``records_count``
     The total number of results (``max_results`` and ``offset`` are not being
-    taken into account).
+    taken into account)

 ``count``
-    Number of returned search results (less than or equal to ``max_results``).
+    Number of returned search results (less than or equal to ``max_results``)

 ``data``
     An array of search results.
 Each result is an object containing the following
     data:

     ``entity_name``
-        The result's entity class name.
+        The result's entity class name

     ``record_id``
-        The record's id.
+        The record's id

     ``record_string``
-        The record's title.
+        The record's title

 The simple Search API
 .....................